 by Michigan State University on Apr 27, 2012

-Slate is a porous stone material, so should be sealed.
+Slate is a porous stone material, so it should be sealed.
 Get a special stone floor sealer from the flooring dealer or building supply.
-The sealer penetrates the upper surface of the slate, and protects it from soil and scratches, and from grease.
+The sealer penetrates the upper surface of the slate and protects it from soil and scratches, and grease.

 Slate floors can be washed with a detergent and water solution, and rinsed well.
 They are not damaged by alkali cleaners, but strong solutions are not needed for cleaning.
 A water-based, self-polishing wax can be applied over a clean, dry, sealed floor for extra protection and shine.
 Weekly damp mopping with a barely damp mop on a waxed floor will keep it clean for quite a while before the washing with detergent is needed.

-If one has an electric polisher, solvent-base polishing wax may be used to clean and wax.
+If one has an electric polisher, solvent-based polishing wax may be used to clean and wax.
 This must be buffed.